 They will have to stop what they are doing and likely spend their whole day doing the submission review.

 People are generally decent, and they will try to be fair.
 If the code they are reviewing has no tests, what will they do?
 They will try their best to see if a tainted first impression still hides a good developer beneath it.
 They will try to get the best out of the candidate solution.
 The better they do, the more time it will consume.

 The worst-case scenario is that this goodwill—or high pressure to hire someone—will translate into a bad hire.
 And it will bring all the added costs of it spreading through the company and impacting your teams.

 We ran hundreds of such classic interviewing loops.
-What we have discovered is that reviewing about 40% of the code challenges sent by candidates is a waste of time.
+We discovered that reviewing about 40% of the code challenges was a waste of engineering time.
 Some were incomplete, and others did not fit the description of the problem.
-Sometimes they were simply a complete trainwreck.
+Sometimes they were a complete trainwreck.